alphatestK/AI-Cat/README.md

 python reactiontype.py
 ```

-There are an example of customized datasets in the repository: `data/`.
+There is an example of customized data in the repository: `data/customized data/`.

 ### Train a AI-Cat model